 The Central Government, in collaboration with the Reserve Bank of India, announced the Companies (Acceptance of Deposits) Amendment Rules 2019 to alter the Companies (Acceptance of Deposits) Rules 2014 to protect the interests of creditors or depositors.

 Every company other than a government company must make a one-time return in DPT-3, according to a notification from MCA dated January 22, 2019.
 Additionally, it must be submitted yearly.
 As a result, subrule (3) was added to Rule 16A of the Companies (Acceptance of Deposits) Rules, 2014, after subrule (2), as follows:

 Every company other than government entities must submit a once-off return of any money or loans received by them but not considered deposits under clause (c) of rule 2’s subrule 1 within “ninety days from the end of March 2019,” as specified in Form DPT-3, and pay a fee by the 2014 Companies (Registration Offices and Fees) Rules.

 *The aforementioned time frame was later changed by the publication of General Circular No. 05/2019, which specified that the additional cost would be assessed 30 days after the form DPT-3 deployment on the MCA 21 portal.
 Consequently, the new deadline was May 31, 2019.
 The form must now be submitted annually.

 The only exception to this filing requirement is government-owned businesses.
 The following businesses are additionally exempt under Rule 1(3) of the Companies (Acceptance of Deposits) Rules 2014:

 - Nonbanking financial company

-- A home loan provider that is authorized by the National Housing Bank
+- A home loan provider that the National Housing Bank authorizes

 Understanding deposit and exempted deposit is necessary to comprehend the applicability of form DPT-3.
 Let’s examine these concepts in more detail.